Kingdom of Kush: Assyrian conquest of Egypt

-The Kushites used the animal-driven water wheel to increase productivity and create a surplus, particularly during the Napatan-Meroitic Kingdom.

-Achaemenid period
+Napatan period (656 BC– 270 BC)

+Kushite civilization continued for several centuries.
+According to Welsby, "throughout the Saite, Persian, Ptolemaic, and Roman periods, the Kushite rulers—the descendants of the XXVth Dynasty pharaohs, and the guardians of the Temple of Amun at Jebel Barkal—could have pressed their 'legitimate' claim for control of Egypt and they thus posed a potential threat to the rulers of Egypt."

 Herodotus mentioned an invasion of Kush by the Achaemenid ruler Cambyses (c.
 530 BC).
 By some accounts Cambyses succeeded in occupying the area between the first and second Nile cataract, however Herodotus mentions that "his expedition failed miserably in the desert."
 Achaemenid inscriptions from both Egypt and Iran include Kush as part of the Achaemenid empire.
 For example, the DNa inscription of Darius I (r.
 522–486 BC) on his tomb at Naqsh-e Rustam mentions Kūšīyā (Old Persian cuneiform: 𐎤𐎢𐏁𐎡𐎹𐎠, pronounced Kūshīyā) among the territories being "ruled over" by the Achaemenid Empire.
 Derek Welsby states "scholars have doubted that this Persian expedition ever took place, but... archaeological evidence suggests that the fortress of Dorginarti near the second cataract served as Persia's southern boundary."

+From around 425–300 BC, beginning under the rule of king Amannote-erike, Kush saw a series of kings who revitalized older practices such as the erection of royal steles or royal statues.
+It was likely also in this period when several older pyramids, among them that of Taharqo, were enlarged.
+The stele of king Harsiotef, who from around 400 BC ruled for at least 35 years, reports how he fought a multitude of campaigns against enemies ranging from Meroe in the south to Lower Nubia in the north while also donating to temples throughout Kush.
+King Nastasen (c.
+325) waged several wars against nomad groups and again in Lower Nubia.
+Nastasen was the last king to be buried at Nuri.
+His successors built six pyramids at Jebel Barkal and two in the old necropolis of el-Kurru, although the lack of inscriptions prevents identifying their occupants.
+It seems likely that this was a time of unrest and conflict within the royal elite.